oils-for-unix/blog-code/catbrain/doc/syntax.md

 Syntax
 ======

 ## Syntax Design issues

 - operator char issue
   b'hi'
   that's different than b 'hi'
   - I don't want a special rule for  this
+  - I think this is solved by the grammar

 - %error is not splicing?
   - maybe it's !error or &error